-Production PDF Text Extraction with pdfplumber in Insurance Claims Automation
+PDF Text Extraction with pdfplumber for Insurance Claims Automation

 Deterministic Routing and Document Classification

-Permalink to "Deterministic Routing and Document Classification"Production extraction pipelines cannot assume uniform document layouts.
-Carrier PDFs vary by state jurisdiction, product line, and generation date.
-Before invoking pdfplumber, the pipeline must classify the document using deterministic signals: file size thresholds, page count, embedded XMP metadata dictionaries, and font signature analysis.
-A routing engine evaluates these signals against a version-controlled manifest that maps carrier identifiers to extraction strategies.
+Permalink to "Deterministic Routing and Document Classification"Production pipelines cannot assume uniform layouts.
+Carrier PDFs vary by state jurisdiction, product line, and generation date, so the router classifies each file using deterministic signals before pdfplumber is ever opened: file size thresholds, page count, embedded XMP metadata dictionaries, and font-signature analysis.
+A routing engine evaluates these signals against the version-controlled manifest that maps carrier identifiers to extraction strategies.

-If the manifest indicates a known template, the pipeline routes the file to a coordinate-aware extractor.
-If the document lacks a text layer, exhibits font substitution anomalies, or returns a zero-text-density score, it bypasses pdfplumber entirely and enters a fallback queue for OCR Integration & Sync.
-This routing logic prevents silent data corruption and ensures that extraction failures are categorized at ingestion rather than during downstream field mapping.
+If the manifest matches a known template, the file routes to a coordinate-aware extractor with the correct bounds preloaded.
+If the document lacks a text layer, exhibits font-substitution anomalies, or returns a zero-text-density score, it bypasses pdfplumber entirely and enters the optical fallback queue.
+Where a matched template is dominated by ruled financial grids — premium schedules, deductible matrices, loss runs — the router instead hands the page to Table Parsing with Camelot, which reconstructs row-column relationships that flat text extraction would flatten.
+This routing logic categorizes extraction outcomes at ingestion rather than discovering them downstream during field mapping.

 import logging